radamesk9/PlatformerProject/README.md

-Construção de um game 2d em plataforma com elementos de RPG.
-Atualmente parado.
-Em breve volto com a conclusão e ajustes necessários.
+Construction of a 2D game on a platform with RPG elements.
+Currently stopped.
+Soon I will come back with the necessary conclusion and adjustments.

-->//////////////// em construção.
+->//////////////// under maintenance
-Feito atualmente:
+Currently done:
-- Configuração de tela, resolução padrão e botões;
+- Screen configuration, standard resolution and buttons;

-██▁▁▁▁▁▁▁▁ 20% Feito
+██▁▁▁▁▁▁▁▁ 20% Done.

 :)